zerothi/sisl/README.md

 All file formats in sids are called a _Sile_ (sids file).
 This small difference prohibits name clashes with other implementations.

-To read a file one can do
+To read geometries from content you may do

     import sids
+    geom = sids.Geometry.read('file.xyz')

+which will read the geometry in `file.xyz` and return a `Geometry` object.

+If you want to read several different objects from a single file you should use the specific `get_sile` routine to retrieve the `Sile` object:

+    import sids
     fxyz = sids.get_sile('file.xyz')

-which returns an `XYZSile` file object that enables reading the information in `file.xyz`.
-To read the geometry and obtain a geometry object
+which returns an `XYZSile` file object that enables reading the geometry in `file.xyz`.
+Subsequently you may read the geometry and obtain a geometry object using

     geom = fxyz.read_geom()

-and now you can interact with that geometry at will.
+The above two methods are equivalent.

 Even though these are hard coded you can easily extend your own file format